momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 ![](Pictures/pt2unit3_3.png)

 5. To add a title for your map, click on the **Adds a new Label to the layout** button.
 Left-click and drag a rectangle above your Map location.
-On the right-hand side in **Item Properties panel**, type *Student/Teacher ratio by Block Group in St. Louis* under **Label**.
+On the right-hand side in **Item Properties panel**, type *Exploring Student/Teacher Ratios in St. Louis City* under **Label**.
 If you can come up with a better title, feel free to do so!

 6. Let's justify the font and alignment of the text.
 To change the size of the font, click on **Font** which is under **Appearance**.
 Change the font size to 28.
 A little bit below **Font**, you will see the **Horizontal Alignment** option.
 Click on **Center**.